themgoncalves/react-adventure-pattern-proposal/README.md

   And the result of that?
 A real mess over time.

-  For this reason we created the `Adventure Design Proposal` in order to provide a **understandable, workable, maintainable and scalable environment over time**.
+  For this reason we created the `Adventure Design Proposal` in order to provide a **understandable, reliable, maintainable and scalable environment over time**.

   <br />